AaronWatters/H5Gizmos/doc/README.md

 data explorers for large scale astrophysical simulations, 4 dimensional microscopy time sequences, or high dimensional data analysis, among other applications.

-# Quickstart
+# Gizmo Script Quickstart

 The following silly example allows the user to select their favorite Beatle(s) using a check box group.
-It illustrates how to start a Gizmo interface.
+It illustrates how to start a Gizmo interface as a stand alone script.

 ```Python
 from H5Gizmos import serve, CheckBoxes